Before we get in to some of the details on how to train an older dog, it’s time to talk about safety.

 Leash Training For Your Adult Dog

-The key to leash training, and effectively controlling your dog is to use a training collar or training harness.
+The key to leash training, and effectively training an older dog is to use a training collar or training harness.

 *PLEASE NOTE: NEVER use a shock collar to leash train your dog, no matter who tells you that it’s ‘fine’ to do it!